-The Journal of Black Religious Thought advances critical scholarship in the fields of Religious Studies – with special attention to Black religious studies, which includes and intersects, but not limited to the Hebrew Bible/Old Testament, New Testament, Intertestamental, Quran, theology, history, ethics, practical theology, religion-science, philosophy of religion, Black hermeneutics, philosophy of religion, womanist, intersectionality, cultural studies, among others – offering African American, African, and/or African Diaspora points of view.
+The Journal of Black Religious Thought advances critical scholarship in the fields of Religious Studies – with special attention to Black religious studies, which includes and intersects, but not limited to the Hebrew Bible/Old Testament, New Testament, Intertestamental, Quran, theology, history, ethics, practical theology, religion-science, philosophy of religion, Black hermeneutics, womanist, intersectionality, cultural studies, among others – offering African American, African, and/or African Diaspora points of view.

 The Journal of Black Religious Thought encourages scholars of all races, orientations, and world designations to contribution and help grow the fields of religious studies that matter to Black and other colorizations advancing, promoting, and producing new knowledge.

-Ali Asani, Harvard University
+Ali Asani, Harvard University, USA

-Wallace Best, Princeton University
+Wallace Best, Princeton University, USA

-Elias Bongmba, Rice University
+Elias Bongmba, Rice University, USA

-Teresa Fry Brown, Emory University
+Teresa Fry Brown, Emory University, USA

-Kortright Davis, Howard University
+Kortright Davis, Howard University, USA

-Ula Y. Taylor, University of California
+Ula Y. Taylor, University of California, USA

 Online submission: Articles for publication in the Journal of Black Religious Thought can be submitted online through Editorial Manager.
 To submit an article, click here.